The Certified Information Systems Auditor (CISA) Exam Overview

 CISA Exam Syllabus: The 5 Domains

-- Domain 5: Protection of information assets
+- Domain 5: Protection of Information Assets (27 percent)

 The first domain covers how IT auditors provide services in accordance with IT audit standards, in order to assist the organization in protecting and controlling information systems.